rewanthtammana/Damn-Vulnerable-Bank/guide/installation/readme.md

 ### Issues while reversing (recompiling) the application with apktool

-Depending on the apktool version, you might face some errors recompiling the application.
+Depending on the apktool version, you might face an error recompiling the application.
 One of such error is `brut.common.BrutException`

 ![Exception Image](../images/dvba-brut.png)

-In order to solve the error, one can follow below mentioned command (which successfully solved the issue at my end).
+The following commands can fix the error.

  ```bash
  apktool empty-framework-dir --force